CH 1010 Majoring and Working in Chemistry (0.5)

 Modern chemical analysis in large part involves the use of instruments.
 Students gain insight into the theory and operation of such instruments.
 An understanding of the operating parameters which must be controlled in order to make results meaningful and the types of analyses to which each instrument can be applied, including environmental and biochemical systems is emphasized.
 Additional course fee required.
 Spring of even years.
 (TECO)

-CH 3410 Physical Chemistry: Thermodynamics and Kinetics (4 Credits)
+CH 3410 Physical Chemistry: Thermodynamics and Kinetics (4)

 The field of physical chemistry and the behavior of matter interpreted by an understanding of physicochemical principles.
 Topics include properties of gases and solutions, thermodynamics, equilibria, and kinetics.
 Additional course fee required.
 Fall of even years.
 (WRCO)

-CH 3465 Physical Chemistry: Quantum Mechanics and Spectroscopy (4 Credits)
+CH 3465 Physical Chemistry: Quantum Mechanics and Spectroscopy (4)

 Theory and applications of quantum mechanics to atomic and molecular structure, bonding, and spectroscopy.
 Introduction to statistical mechanics.
 Additional course fee required.
 Spring of odd years.